brugr9/UEPluginVolumeCreator/README.md

 ![FeaturedImage](Docs/FeaturedImage894x488.jpg "FeaturedImage")

-Provides support for importing image stacks, for creating image-based texture volumes and for Direct Volume Rendering DVR in Real-time
+Efficient Real-time Rendering of Scalar Volumes

 ## Description

-This plugin enables image-based volume rendering from the Blueprint visual scripting system.
+This plugin enables efficient image-based volume rendering from the Blueprint visual scripting system.
 The delivered assets provide rendering of CT and MRI data using shader software with transfer-functions from look-up tables or gradients.
 To speed up rendering, optimization techniques such as empty space skipping or early ray termination are used.
-The delivered assets also enable importing image stacks from the Blueprint visual scripting system.
+The delivered assets also enable importing image stacks and creating texture volumes from the Blueprint visual scripting system.

 <!-- UE Marketplace : End 1/2 -->
 ---